Sexology: Victorian era to WWII

 Despite the prevailing social attitude of sexual repression in the Victorian era, the movement towards sexual emancipation began towards the end of the nineteenth century in England and Germany.
 In 1886, Richard Freiherr von Krafft-Ebing published Psychopathia Sexualis.
 That work is considered as having established sexology as a scientific discipline.

 In England, the founding father of sexology was the doctor and sexologist Havelock Ellis who challenged the sexual taboos of his era regarding masturbation and homosexuality and revolutionized the conception of sex in his time.
 His seminal work was the 1897 Sexual Inversion, which describes the sexual relations of homosexual males, including men with boys.
 Ellis wrote the first objective study of homosexuality (the term was coined by Karl-Maria Kertbeny), as he did not characterize it as a disease, immoral, or a crime.
 The work assumes that same-sex love transcended age taboos as well as gender taboos.
 Seven of his twenty-one case studies are of inter-generational relationships.
 He also developed other important psychological concepts, such as autoerotism and narcissism, both of which were later developed further by Sigmund Freud.

 Ellis pioneered transgender phenomena alongside the German Magnus Hirschfeld.
-He established it as new category that was separate and distinct from homosexuality.
+He established it as a new category that was separate and distinct from homosexuality.
 Aware of Hirschfeld's studies of transvestism, but disagreeing with his terminology, in 1913 Ellis proposed the term sexo-aesthetic inversion to describe the phenomenon.

 In 1908, the first scholarly journal of the field, Journal of Sexology (Zeitschrift für Sexualwissenschaft), began publication and was published monthly for one year.
 Those issues contained articles by Freud, Alfred Adler, and Wilhelm Stekel.
 In 1913, the first academic association was founded: the Society for Sexology.